Outdoor Adventure for Every Season

 Or, experience the classic winter pastime of ice-fishing.
 Shuffle your gear out to Swanson Reservoir State Recreation Area in Trenton and drop a line.
 Early mornings are best for landing the lake’s prized white bass and enjoying the hush of winter.

 Grab your binoculars and look to the sky for some of the best birding in the country.
 Observe white pelicans at the Harlan County Reservoir near Alma and don’t miss the annual sandhill crane migration.
-With so many species to check off your list, Calamus Outfitters’ general birding tours, operating out of Burwell, can help.
+With so many species to check off your list, Spring Creek Prairie Audubon Center with 4 miles of trails and 235 observed species, operating out of Denton, can help.
 Every spring, an elusive fowl puts on a show you have to see: Striped in brown and white with bright dollops of yellow, orange and red along their eyes and necks, male prairie chickens stomp the ground, erect pinnae feathers, jump and boom out a trademark call.
 Join Prairie Chicken Dance Tours in McCook to witness the ritual.

 Warm weather means watersports.
 Drop an anchor and cast a line at Johnson Lake State Recreation Area in Elwood for some of the best fishing around.
 The water’s also fine for fishing, kayaking and swimming at Two Rivers State Recreation Area in Waterloo—and you can stay overnight in one of 10 Union Pacific cabooses refurbished as cabins.